 I designed this basket to keep my glasses (and phone for those late nights, menopause induced bouts of sleeplessness when I simply MUST play one more round of Toy Blast) within easy reach.
 The basket simply slips over the bedpost to keep all my essentials handy.

 I’ve since made others to hang on the stairwell to gather little things that need to be brought upstairs and one for the coat rack for keys and sunglasses.
 They’re the perfect size for all those little bits and pieces that would go missing otherwise.

 I thought it’d be a great idea to offer the pattern to you, now, in case you’d like to create one as a grown-up Easter basket or Easter hostess gift.

 The basket whips up very quickly, in less than an hour so it makes a fast and easy project for any time!

 Want an ad-free version of this pattern?
 It comes with a photo tutorial of the Cross Stitch for your convenience!
-You can purchase it for less than the price of a cup of coffee on Ravelry!
+You can purchase it for less that a cup of coffee!

 Here’s everything you need to know before getting started on your basket: